Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 This tells you that there is a class using an `implements` statement which needs to be replaced by the `@implementer` decorator.

-For example, code that is written as follows:
+For example, code that's written as follows:

 ```python
 from zope.interface import implements